 It is not uncommon for employers to request employees to execute a Severance Agreement in exchange for an ex gratia payment.
 Generally speaking, a Severance Agreement will prescribe the entire terms of the termination of the employment.
 A Severance Agreement can be a very useful tool for an employee.
 It can have the effect of securing a contractual commitment from an employee that he/she will not bring any form of claim against the employer in the future in exchange for a payment (the ex gratia payment).
 From the employee’s point of view, it is crucially important that independent legal advice on the effect and implication of the Severance Agreement is obtained.
 The agreement will contain a full waiver in favour of the employer preventing the employee from taking any case whatsoever against the employer.

 Here at Amorys we regularly provide both employers and employees with advice in relation to redundancy and Severance Agreements.
 If you need any information in relation to redundancies or have been provided with a Severance Agreement, Amorys can assist you.
-Given the current social distancing guidance in place, Amorys are providing online consultations in order to negate the need to attend at our office.

-For further information and advice in relation to “Redundancy and the Impact of Severance Agreements”, please contact Brian Kirwan, partner, Amorys Solicitors firstname.lastname@example.org, telephone 01 213 5940 or your usual contact at Amorys.
+For further information and advice in relation to “Redundancy and the Impact of Severance Agreements”, please contact Brian Kirwan, Partner, Amorys Solicitors firstname.lastname@example.org, telephone 01 213 5940 or your usual contact at Amorys.